Jingnan campaign: 1401

 On 9 and 10 January, the government army successfully defeated the rebels who were attacking Dongchang, a city located on the Grand Canal in Liaocheng prefecture.
 Sheng's army used firearms and rocket weapons to kill tens of thousands of Zhu Di's soldiers.
 As they retreated to Beijing, Zhu Di narrowly avoided being captured by Ping's cavalry.
 The Emperor, encouraged by this triumph, once again appointed Qi and Huang to their previous positions on 31 January.

 In an attempt to gain control over the southern region of Beiping province, Zhu Di launched a new offensive in late February.
 On 5 and 6 April, Sheng was defeated at Jiahe (located north of the Hutuo River near Dezhou).
 The rebels were aided by a storm from the northeast, which hindered the government troops.
 According to folk legend, the storm was summoned by Taoist monks advising Zhu Di.
 However, Zhu Di was unable to capture Dezhou, where the government army had retreated to.
 On 27 April, he defeated Ping's cavalry at Gaocheng and forced them to withdraw to Zhending.
 Once again, the city resisted the attempt to capture it.
-In response, the Emperor dismissed Qi and Huang (on 17 April) and replaced the latter with Ru Chang, who became the leader of the peace party at court along with Li.
+On 17 April, the Emperor dismissed Qi and Huang and replaced the latter with Ru Chang, who became the leader of the peace party at court along with Li.
 Ru and Li proposed peace talks to Zhu Di, but were rejected.
 Despite their dismissal, Qi and Huang still held the Emperor's trust and continued to oversee military operations in the Yangtze basin.

 In the summer, the rebels continued to raid the government's supply lines in southern Beiping and Shandong.
 In July 1401, Sheng attempted to cut the rebel supply lines along the Grand Canal, but was unsuccessful, leaving government troops in northern Shandong in a dire situation.
 In August, Ping launched an offensive from Zhending toward Beijing, initially forcing Zhu Di's rebel forces to retreat northward.
 By October, the rebels had regrouped and counterattacked, driving the imperial troops back south.

 The Ming court's leadership changes during the war revealed a cyclical pattern tied to military fortunes.
 Qi and Huang regained influence during periods of battlefield success, only to be removed when setbacks occurred.
 These shifts exposed significant political divisions at the highest levels of government, extending beyond mere symbolic concessions to Zhu Di.
 While the Jianwen Emperor periodically explored diplomatic solutions, he continued to rely on his core advisors, tasking them with organizing regional militia forces in the Yangtze valley to bolster imperial defenses.